Snow-02/DS-experiment/README.md

-# XJTU DS experience of automation.
+# XJTU Data-structure experiment of automation.